AdaCore/libadalang/dev_manual/design_documents/implicit_dereference_aspect.rst

 original type.

-The high level solution for the implicit dereference aspect would be to encode that disjunction in the name resolution of the `Name` node.
+The high level solution for the implicit dereference aspect would be to encode that disjunction in the name resolution of the ``Name`` node.
 This does not appear to be very difficult, appart from the necessary plumbing.

-TODO fill out when we start implementing.
+TODO: fill out when we start implementing.